MicrosoftDocs/azure-ai-docs/articles/machine-learning/how-to-integrate-azure-policy.md

 ---
 title: Audit and manage Azure Machine Learning
 titleSuffix: Azure Machine Learning
-description: Learn how to use Azure Policy to use built-in policies for Azure Machine Learning to make sure your workspaces are compliant with your requirements.
+description: Learn how to use Azure Policy with Azure Machine Learning to make sure your workspaces are compliant with your requirements.
 author: Blackmist
 ms.author: larryfr
-ms.date: 08/30/2024
+ms.date: 09/04/2024
 services: machine-learning
 ms.service: azure-machine-learning
 ms.subservice: enterprise-readiness
 ms.topic: how-to
 ms.reviewer: jhirono
+ms.custom: FY25Q1-Linter
+# Customer Intent: As an admin, I want to understand how I can use Azure Policy to audit and manage Azure Machine Learning resources so that I can ensure compliance with my organization's requirements.
 ---

 # Audit and manage Azure Machine Learning